Refrigerator Tips & RepairsBottom mount freezers, top mount freezers and side by side

 Refrigerator condenser coils need to be periodically cleaned or they will have to work harder to keep cool, eventually, they won't be able to cool the appliance anymore.
 Knowing how often the condensers need to be cooled depends on your household

 Without regularly cleaning the condenser, the compressor may wear out and shorten the lifespan of your appliance.
-In order to clean the condenser, you will need to know where it is are located.
-Older units had the condenser on the back, but newer units tend to hide them at the bottom of the unit, behind the kick plate (trim).
+In order to clean the condenser, you will need to know where it is located.
+Older units have the condenser on the back, but newer units tend to hide them at the bottom of the unit, behind the kick plate (trim).
 Now, the trend seems to be shifting back to the back of the refrigerator again.

 Knowing how often the condensers need to be cooled depends on your household.
 For example, if you have indoor pets (cat's or dogs) their fur may build up on the condenser coils, requiring more frequent cleaning.
 This is the case for appliances in dusty areas as well, and more if the unit is in a laundry room (because of lint buildup) or the garage.

 Be sure to clean your coils and any other components you see in the process.
 If you are worried about doing it wrong, you can schedule an appointment for us to come out and perform regular maintenance.

 How do I replace refrigerator filters for ice and water dispensers?